 If you hold title to residential real estate as a trustee of a trust, as a partner of a partnership or through a corporation, you are likely required to file a UHT return by April 30.
-Penalties are \$5,000 for noncompliant individuals and \$10,000 for all other non-compliant filers.
+Penalties are \$1,000 for non-compliant individuals and \$2,000 for all other non-compliant filers.
 If this is applicable to your situation, please contact us for further details.
+Note changes have been proposed to exclude "specified Canadian corporations," partners of "specified Canadian partnerships," and trustees of "specified Canadian trusts" from filing for 2023 and future years.